Premian-Labs/archetype-info-center/04-What is Transaction Bundling?.md

 Price Protection is an example of a feature directly enabled by transaction bundling.
 With this feature enabled, Archetype bundles swaps with a put option purchase transaction.

-With transaction bundling, only your imagination is the limit.
-More to come soon.
+More features utilizing transaction bundling are in development.
+Only your imagination is the limit.